MicrosoftDocs/sql-docs/docs/big-data-cluster/connect-to-big-data-cluster.md

 # Connect to a SQL Server big data cluster with Azure Data Studio

 This article describes how to connect to a SQL Server 2019 big data cluster (preview) from Azure Data Studio.
-This article describes how to connect to two endpoints:
+There are two main endpoints that are used to interact with a big data cluster:

 | Endpoint | Description |
 |---|---|